 After having presented previously the basic idea about scanner drivers as well as the bottom line on TWAIN, today, we will try to shed some light on WIA.

 Windows Image Acquisition (WIA; sometimes also called Windows Imaging Architecture) is a Microsoft driver model and application programming interface (API) for Microsoft Windows ME and later Windows operating systems that enables graphics software to communicate with imaging hardware such as scanners, digital cameras, and digital video-equipment.

 So what does it mean from a user’s point of view?
 And how is WIA different from TWAIN?

 Similarities and differences between TWAIN and WIA

 Well, to begin with, both TWAIN and WIA goal is to connect various imaging devices to various imaging software.

-Remember that PaperScan supports both TWAIN and WIA, so it provides users with the universal image acquiring feature and full image and document processing power!
+Remember that PaperScan and GdPicture.NET support both TWAIN and WIA, so it provides users with the universal image acquiring feature, full image and document processing power!

 See you next week!